Myna AI

 • Less friction would automatically translate to trust

-• Restaurant owners wanted more AI-generated options, not structured guidance
+• Owners wanted more AI-generated options, not structured guidance

 • Less friction would automatically translate to trust

-• Restaurant owners wanted more AI-generated options, not structured guidance
+• Owners wanted more AI-generated options, not structured guidance

 • Less friction would automatically translate to trust